 - Click Revisions → Create Pull to begin pulling changes from the remote integration to your current integration.

 - Add a description of your pull and select your integration from the list.
-You can pull your clones into your integration one at a time in any order.
+You can pull your integration into your clones (or vice versa) one at a time in any order.

 - You may have conflicts if you made changes to each clone individually.
 Review and fix any outstanding issues before completing your pull to resolve your conflicts.

 - Click Next to approve and merge the changes.
 You can review your pull at any time in the Revisions tab.